Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays current directory contents, including hidden files (starting  with .), in a long format
+script that displays current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .)